Mrs Bernice Law

 Economic & Social Representative

-Andrew White is Senior Policy Manager for the Consumer Council for Water (CCWater), the statutory body which represents the interests of Water and Sewerage customers in England and Wales.
+Andrew is Senior Policy Manager for the Consumer Council for Water (CCW), the statutory body which represents the interests of Water and Sewerage customers in England and Wales.

 He has more than 20 years’ experience of regulation and consumer representation within the UK Water Industry.
-During that time he has held positions with Ofwat, WaterVoice and CCWater and worked closely with United Utilities and other water companies to help secure significant service and performance improvements for customers.
-He has also led the work to represent the interest of the region’s customers at the last three price reviews.
+During this time he has held positions with Ofwat, WaterVoice and CCW and worked closely with United Utilities and other water companies to help secure significant service and performance improvements for customers.
+He has led the work to represent the interest of the region’s customers at the last three price reviews.

-Andrew has led CCWater’s national work on Fair Charging and Affordability since 2006.
-In that role he has helped gain recognition for the need for water affordability to be addressed and influenced the policy response.
-His recent work on the implementation of the Governments guidance on social tariffs has led to the introduction of schemes of offer reduced bills to low income customers across England and Wales.
+Andrew has led CCW’s national work on Fair Charging and Affordability since 2006.
+In this role he has helped gain recognition for the need for water affordability to be addressed and influenced the policy response.
+His recent work on the implementation of the Governments guidance on social tariffs has led to the introduction of schemes that offer reduced bills to low income customers across England and Wales.

-Andrew now heads up CCWater’s social policy team which has responsibility for consumer protection, charges and tariffs, affordability, debt, customer vulnerability and business customers.
+Andrew now heads up CCW’s social policy team which has responsibility for consumer protection, charges and tariffs, affordability, debt, customer vulnerability and business customers.